ijustwebdev/KanjiStart/readme.md

-Still under construction.
 My first React work so it's definitely not good.
-I'll settle for working first.
+I'll settle for working in some capacity.

 Designed to be an extension/add-on that can display a kanji and some information about it on the new tab page.
 I was inspired by [Kanjiday](https://kanjiday.com/) but it no longer exists on the chrome extension store.
 This has been fun to make as it is a solution to an actual problem I had once Kanjiday was removed.